StudioMastro/Class-Action/.notes/project_overview.md

   - Save frame properties as reusable classes
   - Apply styles with one click
   - Update existing classes with new properties
-  - Organize and search your style library
+  - View detailed CSS-like property information
   - Full support for auto-layout properties
   - Comprehensive handling of frame dimensions and constraints